icopy-site/awesome/docs/awesome/awesome-open-company.md

 ## License
 *This work and all contributions to it are released into the public domain under the terms of the [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).*
-## License
-*This work and all contributions to it are released into the public domain under the terms of the [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).*c domain under the terms of the [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).*